MordecaiMalignatus/mordecaimalignatus.github.io/_drafts/systems-modelling-for-better-mental-health.md

 problem to begin with* is perfectly understandable from their contexts as the event was unfolding.

+To say that, in theory, there were other indicators of the situation that could have led them to successfully avoid any problem whatsoever is a meaningless counterfactual.
+You already know the outcome.
+You already know that their actions resulted in this.
+When you know the outcome, you are subject to Hindsight Bias, and you will criticise their actions far more intensely than you ever would if you knew the outcome was positive.

+To focus on their "faulty" actions, to cry "why didn't they just..." is to blame the people involved, the people that acted to the best of their information, skill and resources, is to want to remove the pain and horror you are feeling at the accident having taken place, and to instead place it on the operators that "did it wrong".

-That, in hindsight, we can see how other indicators could, in theory, have prevented any damage from being incurred whatsoever, is a meaningless counterfactual whose main use it is to dictate how people *should have behaved*/admonish/blame.
-For their context, their information, situation and knowledge, they behaved as rationally as they could.
-To go on and on about things that *did not happen* (counter-factuals) is meaningless, and worse, harmful.
+For the context of the operators, their information, situation and knowledge, they behaved as rationally as they could.
+They did everything they could to make sure nothing bad would happen.
+To go on and on about things that *did not happen* is meaningless, and worse, harmful.

 Blame, in general, only makes things worse.
 It's an understandable human
 instinct: Blame exists to discharge pain, discomfort, guilt.
 There's a single